bts-mbds-precourse/bts-mbds-precourse-team2/README.md

 # Project Description / Abstract

 Discussions around climate change have become increasingly frequent and urgent across the globe.
 While there are groups of people (including politicians) who are sceptical of climate change, a data-driven approach reveals that there is no doubting that we are in an era of global warming.
 This dataset has given us an opportunity to apply our learnings from this course to a topic that is very relevant in our lives, and to uncover firsthand the realities of climate change.
-Using this dataset we explored XXXXXXX COMPLETE THIS SENTENCE LAST, ONCE WE HAVE A BETTER SENSE OF OUR ANALYSIS xxxxx.
+Using this dataset we invesigated six key countries: United States, China, India, Spain, Nigeria and Venezuela.
+We chose these countries for diversity in industrialisation, climate and culture, while also ensuring that the sample set was entirely Northern Hemisphere.
+Using the dataf from these countries we investigated:
+1. The realities of global warming, ie. is it really happening?
+2. What is the relationship between industrialisation and warming?
+Can we see differences across countries?
+3. How has warming impacted climate at a season level?
+Are some seasons warming/cooling in a different way to other seasons?

 # Dataset